bzminer/bzminer/README.md

   --i3 INT                    Set mining intensity for third algo (tri mine, also zil + dual) (0 - 64).
 0 = auto.
 Higher means more gpu spends more time hashing.
 Default is 0.
   --lhr_stability INT ...
 Set the LHR Unlock Stability value for each device.
 Lower is more stable, higher is less stable and higher hashrate.
 Default is 100.
   --lhr_exception_reboot      Reboot the pc when an LHR exception happens on a device (device hard reset currently requires pc reboot).
+  --throttle INT ...
+Throttle mining (array of devices, or just one value to set all to same). default is 0.
   -g INT                      Ramp up miner rather than start at full speed.
   -b INT                      Cooldown period.
 0 = disabled.
 Higher value means longer time between cooldown periods. default is 0
   --repair_dag INT            Validate and repair DAG.
 Default is 1